 The Fort Langley Historic Half Marathon is a 21K running race around Fort Langley in February.
-The event also includes a 10K, a 5K and a Kids Run.
+The event also includes a 10K and a 5K Run.

 Fort Langley Half Marathon

-The half marathon runners started their race at 9:00 am, the 10K racers started at around 9:03 am and the 5K racers started at 9:06 am.
-Some years there is also a Kids’ Race, although possibly not in 2022.
+Half marathon runners start their race at 9:00 am, the 10K racers start at 9:04 am and the 5K racers start at 9:08 am.
+The warm-up for everyone, meanwhile, is at 8:45 am.

-The half marathon route starts and finishes at Bedford Plaza which is located at 23285 Billy Brown Road.
-This route goes along the Fort to Fort trail system through Derby Reach Provincial Park along the Fraser River.
+The half marathon route usually starts and finishes at Bedford Plaza which is located at 23285 Billy Brown Road.
+The route goes along the Fort to Fort trail system through Derby Reach Provincial Park along the Fraser River.
 The trail network is a popular place to run or walk outside of this event too.
+It’s a beautiful area, and flat for most of the way.

 Fort Langley Registration

-Depending on when you sign up for any of the four races at this event, the prices are different.
-The half marathon cost $65 if you registered before December 31st, 2021, but rose to $70 between then and January 20th, 2022, $75 between the 20th and February 19th, and $80 on the day of the event.
+Prices for the races vary depending on when you sign up.
+Before its cancellation this year, the half marathon cost $65 if you registered before December 31st, 2024, but increased to $70 between then and January 21st, 2025.
+After that, it would have cost $75 as a last chance, and $80 on the day of the event.

-For the 5K and 10K runs, the fee gradually increases as well.
-The former began at $50 in 2022 and the latter at $55.
-Their prices rose up to $65 and $70, respectively, on the day of the race.
+For the 5K and 10K runs, the fee gradually increased as well.
+The 5K run started at $53 and the 10K at $58.
+These prices rose to $65 and $70, respectively, on the day of the race.

-Note: Walk-in fees can usually only be paid by cash or cheque and only if there is space left in the particular race.
-It is recommended that you register beforehand as you can pay online, save some money and be sure to get in.
+Note: Keep in mind that for next year’s event, walk-in fees can only be paid by cash or cheque and only if there is space left in a particular race.
+The organizers recommend you register beforehand as you can pay online, save some money and be sure to get in.

 Visit TryEvents.ca for the event’s official website.